vladdez/rainfall/Resources/method.md

 #2
 - attack: buffer overflow with shell call payload
-- binary behavior: reprints argument
+- binary behaviour: reprints argument
 - targeted functions: p and main
 - vulnerability in main: gets()
 - vulnerability in p: strdup()
-- defense: no stack overwirting is possible because of comparison of eip address with predefined eip address
+- defence: no stack overwriting is possible because of comparison of eip address with predefined eip address

 Method:
 - find the offset padding size